FrandSX/sxtools-blender/README.md

 * Click to select layers

 ### Merge Up / Merge Down buttons
 Merge the currently selected layer with the one above or below, respecting the blend modes of both layers.
 After the merge, the source layer is cleared to default values, and the resulting merged layer is set to Alpha blend mode.
+Merging is not permitted with material channels.

+### Copy / Paste buttons
+Allows any layer to be copied and pasted.
+Grayscale layers (material channels) are expanded to RGB values upon pasting, and if a color layer is pasted on a material channel, the luminance of the color is used for grayscale.
+Shift-clicking on paste swaps the source and the target layers.

 ### Select Layer Mask
 Click to select all vertices with alpha > 0.
 Shift-click to invert selection.
+With material channels, picks any vertex that is not black.

 ### Clear Layer
 Sets a layer to its default value (0, 0, 0, 0 for most layers).
 If components are selected, only clears the selected components.
 Shift-clicking will clear ALL layers.

 ### Apply Color
 Fills selected objects or components (faces, edges, verts supported).
-When applying noise, low values (<0.05) seem to provide tolerable results.

 ### Gradient Tool
 Fills selected objects or components with the selected gradient.
 The global bbox option stretches the gradient over multiple objects.